OzannAyhan/airbnb_dashboard/README.md

 # Airbnb Price Prediction and Forecasting Application

 ## Summary
 This Python application is designed to analyze and forecast Airbnb prices across different locations in various cities.
 By using historical Airbnb data, the application predicts price changes based on location, providing valuable insights for hosts and travelers alike.
-The application is Dockerized for ease of deployment and has been deployed on Heroku for accessibility.

 ## Features
 - *Data Analysis*: Analyzes Airbnb price trends based on location.